ibm-cloud-docs/databases-for-postgresql/learn-performance.md

 This query tracks execution statistics of SQL statements and provides the following information:

 * Shows the 25 queries that took the most total time to run
 * Displays who ran it, on which database, and a preview of the query
 * Shows how often each query was run and how long it took on average
 * Calculates what percentage of total database time each query used
 * Provides a running total of database time used

 ### Query 2: Identify frequently run queries
 {: #frequently_run_queries}

-You can spot frequently run queries by running the following command:
+You can spot frequently run queries by running the following statement:

 ```sh
 SELECT